LA Sunshine

-Lamar Hill, also known as LA Sunshine is an American old-school hip hop artist, and member of the Treacherous Three.
+Lamar Hill, also known as LA Sunshine is an American old-school hip hop rapper, and member of the Treacherous Three.

 MC career

 In the late 1970s, he met Kool Moe Dee, DJ Easy Lee and Spoonie Gee started performing at the age of 15.
 Building on their chemistry, the three rappers and deejay decided to form the influential old school hip hop group the Treacherous Three.
 Shortly before the group could begin to achieve any stardom, Spoonie Gee decided to solo and was replaced by Special K. Despite going solo, Gee maintained close ties to the group, and was involved in the members getting their first record deal with his uncle's record label.

 In 1981, they moved to Sugar Hill Records along with another Enjoy Records act Grandmaster Flash and the Furious Five.
 The Treacherous Three became well known for their singles "Feel the Heart Beat" and "Whip It".
 They were featured in the 1984 film the breakdance cult-movie Beat Street performing the song Xmas Rap with Doug E Fresh, but disbanded shortly afterwards.
 When Kool Moe Dee went solo, Hill went with him and performed on stages around the world but spent most of his time on tour doing drugs.